genekogan/ofxSecondWindow/README.md

 # ofxSecondWindow

+## [Deprecated] openFrameworks now supports multiple windows as of release 0.9.
+Thus this addon is unnecessary, and will no longer be maintained.
+See examples/events/multiWindowExample to see how to create multiple windows in OF.

 ### About

 This is a simple [openFrameworks](http://www.openframeworks.cc) addon which allows for creating multiple windows.
 It is based on the [discussion here](http://forum.openframeworks.cc/t/multiple-windows-using-glfw/12947/12) and [Daniel Almeida's code](https://github.com/danielfilipealmeida/MultiWindow).